Books and Blogs for serious thinkers from David Anderson

 If you would like to be added to my Blog list,

-Here is a list of my Blogs.
-Go below this list for description and links.
+Below is a list of all my Blogs.
+Go below that for descriptions of each and links

 38 Heading Toward Dangerous Shoals